rooklift/ogatak/README.md

 ## About the analysis config file

 * KataGo requires an analysis config file, so setting up Ogatak requires choosing one.
 Such a file is provided with KataGo as `analysis_example.cfg`.
-You might find that changing some settings leads to better (or worse) performance.
+You might find that changing some settings therein leads to better (or worse) performance.
 Some have found [these settings](https://github.com/sanderland/katrain/blob/master/katrain/KataGo/analysis_config.cfg) chosen by the KaTrain author to be a bit faster.

 ## Talk to me